jkhclimited/tragic-the-gathering/README.md

 ### Next Steps

-Planned future enhancements include a MP4 animation as well as sound effects for when the user matches one or more numbers.
+Planned future enhancements include using SPA to simply display the card by clicking on the name rather than requiring a different page to see the card.

-Also maybe an animated progress bar for when the user rolls.
-The bar fills up from none to full through the roll.
+Also on the list is the ability to choose whether you have a foil copy or not (this is half done but I couldn't stop getting errors in time), as well as the printing version.